 - Angulation > 9 degrees in the sagittal plane

 Hypoplasia of facets

-Hypoplasia leads to small area of contact and, the area is incapable of supporting the superincumbent weight.
-The L5 pars is predisposed to stress fracture, because the fulcrum.
+Hypoplasia leads to a small area of contact and, the area is incapable of supporting the superincumbent weight.
+The L5 pars is predisposed to stress fracture, because of the fulcrum.
 The increased length of the lever arm exerts greater stress on the pars.

-Severe tightness of the hamstrings is likely to result.
+A severe tightness of the hamstrings is likely to result.

 Secondary changes like alteration in the shape of the body of L5 may occur.

 Tropism essentially indicates asymmetry of the facets in all the three planes.
-One of the facet is moon shaped and acts as a fulcrum for rotation.
+One of the facets is moon shaped and acts as a fulcrum for rotation.
 The other facet is flat, straight and is generally sagittally oriented.
 The facets on this side go through translator/ movement on shear loading.
 This produces rotation of the segment.

 The superior facets of lower lumbar vertebrae are moon shaped with lateral sagittally and anterior coronally oriented portions.
 With constant dynamic high loads degenerative changes and attrition are common.